wolfmanjm/wolfhbot/README.md

 _NOTE_ This is still in a process of design and is not currently printing, so anything can change.

-A large build volume 3d printer based on the HBot (CoreXY) concept.
+A large build volume 3d printer based on the CoreXY concept.

 The plans are use 2020 Misumi extrusions for most of the frame.

 * The XY carriages will run on either 2020 vslot or 2020 and openrail from openbuilds.com as W Wheels are no longer available
 * The drive currently uses 65lb Spectra fishing line and machined spools, but may try to switch to GT2 belts instead
 * build volume is around 12 inches cubed (300x300x300 mm)
-* The Z lift is in a state of redesign at the moment, probably will use vslot and mini-vslot carriages on the verticals, or retrofit with openrail and printed carriages.
+* The Z lift is in a state of redesign at the moment, currently the Z actuator is 2040 vslot and a printed carriage.
+It runs on an ACME 1/2" leadscrew with 10TPI and a printed PLA Nut

 Currently using line driven, and just XY moves...